keepsake journal

 Photo by Kevin Grieve on Unsplash

 Father's Day can become another sprint through gift guides full of grills, gadgets, or novelty socks.
-The fathers and father figures we love usually want something quieter: time, attention, and proof that their stories matter.
+These Father's Day keepsake gifts are built around time, attention, and proof that his stories matter.
 This year, build a keepsake that gives him all three.
 When you anchor the day in storytelling, you capture memories the whole family can revisit for decades.

 Below, you will find seven ideas designed for different dad archetypes.
 Each gift combines a tangible object with a guided conversation or ritual.
 Mix and match, or turn the entire list into a full weekend plan that balances celebration with rest.